 The formulations, materials and processes used to make the working prototypes will then be optimised to ensure reproducibility.
 For example, the optimal quantity of capture antibody will be determined.

-Following client approval of the final assay specification, the assay is classed as having reached design freeze and no further modifications are made.
+Following client approval of the final lateral flow assay design and specification, the assay is classed as having reached design freeze and no further modifications are made.

 Abingdon Health can carry out a full search for commercially available reagents in order to fulfil rapid test development.
 To ensure selection of the most appropriate reagents we consider quality, exclusivity and guaranteed supply when talking with suppliers.